 |Share Again feature||✓|

-The table below provides an overview of which performance metrics are available for each type of social account.
+The table below provides an overview of which performance metrics are available for each channel.

 |Instagram business accounts||✓||✓|